arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-The Arduino® Portenta X8 is a high performance single board computer designed to power the upcoming generation of Industrial Internet of Things.
+The Arduino® Portenta X8 is a high performance system on module designed to power the upcoming generation of Industrial Internet of Things.
 This board combines the NXP® i.MX 8M Mini hosting an embedded Linux OS with the STM32H7 to leverage Arduino libraries/skills.
 Shield and carrier boards are available to extend the functionality of the X8 or alternatively can be used as reference designs to develop your own custom solutions.

 # Target Areas
-Edge computing, industrial internet of things, single board computer, artificial intelligence
+Edge computing, industrial internet of things, system on module, artificial intelligence

 # Features
 <table>